NewYaroslav/aes-cpp/README.md

 # Padding
 This library does not provide any padding because padding is not part of AES standard.
-Plaintext and ciphertext length in bytes must be divisible by 16.
-If length doesn't satisfy this condition exception will be thrown
+For ECB and CBC modes plaintext and ciphertext length in bytes must be divisible by
+16. CFB, CTR and GCM modes operate on data of any length.
+If the length for ECB or CBC doesn't satisfy this condition an exception will be thrown

 # Links